 What is SaaS Inbound Marketing?

-SaaS inbound marketing pushes prospects down the funnel by engaging leads, turning them into customers, and improving retention.
+SaaS inbound marketing is a marketing strategy that uses valuable content to attract and push prospects down the funnel, turning them into customers and improving retention.
+That’s unlike outbound marketing which reaches out to prospects.
 Effective inbound marketing fuels business growth.

 What Are the Three Main Inbound Marketing Channels?